HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 AA sample override file named `invalidationDomain.yaml` is provided in the `/native-kube/install-hcl-dx-deployment/invalidationDomain` directory.
 Details about how to use this sample file are provided below.

-# How DX Compose Determines the Location of Invalidation Table
+## How DX Compose determines the location of invalidation table

 HCL DX Compose examines the `ConfigService.properties` file in the `dx-deployment-web-engine` pod.
 It retrieves the value of the custom property `db.cache.invalidation.domain` and uses that value as the domain or schema for the `INVALIDATION_TABLE` for all DX Compose code that uses a dynacache.